decorator-factory/penguin-game/README.md

     at  332: off  left
     ```

-- `penguin-game --read-demo movie1.demo --write-demo movie2.demo`
+- `rjp --read-demo movie1.demo --write-demo movie2.demo`
     starts out playing the demo movie in `movie1.demo`, and when it's done, records a new demo movie and puts that into `movie2.demo`.
 This allows you to record complicated demos in multiple sittings.
 I'm very bad at videogames, so all the demos in the `demos/` are
     constructed using some amount of "demo surgery" where one tweaks certain inputs, stitches together different demos, or removes
     sections where one made embarrassing mistakes.